 Who Is Eligible for a Texas Housing Grant?

+Eligibility for the Texas Housing Grant hinges on income, ownership, and property criteria.
 You must earn no more than 80 % of the Area Median Income, be the homeowner who lives in the house as your primary residence, and, for the Section 504 grant, be at least 62 years old.

-You also need to demonstrate an insufficient credit history for affordable loans, meet county‑specific limits, complete a qualified homebuyer‑education course, and work with an approved lender or administrator to secure funding.
+The property must be in Texas, have clear title, current taxes, and be classified as substandard or carry a disaster designation.
+Ex-felons also need to demonstrate an insufficient credit history for affordable loans, meet county‑specific limits, complete a qualified homebuyer‑education course, and work with an approved lender or administrator for cash aid.

 What Are the Income Limits for Texas Housing Grants?